spandit230496/books-and-author/README.md

 # books-and-author

+Used MVC pattern to Create Backend
+Used .env File to hide the mongo db api

 step 1=>
 run the command npm install/ npm i to install node modules as they are ignored during repo upload

+step 2=> use use monogodb atlas url for db set setup and paste that in dotenv file

 step 2 =>
 if you saved it in any other folder then naviagate to that folder and then run command